Delanii/learning/Python/testing-playwright/udemy/notes.md

 - from the context, you create a new `Page` objects, which have methods to visit a URL
 - playwright has a `page` fixture, which creates a new chromium browser in the headless mode and with a single context.
 - it is possible to enforce the headed mode on the CLI with the `--headed` option (for example: `pytest -s --headed`)
+- playwright automatically awaits and retries during wait times.
+For example, it automatically awaits until page reloads after clicking a button or until a component appears.
+Full reference for supported waiting events: https://playwright.dev/docs/actionability
+- playwright awaitable assertions are used with the `expect` keyword together with an assertion method, like `expect(locator).to_be_visible()`. `locator` compatibility is in the same reference as above(not all locators support all assertion methods)

 ## Locators